0xReki/0xreki.github.io/_posts/2022/2022-02-21-publishing-platforms.md

 I also had to DMCA one of my works off that platform, it's kinda sad, since that work seemed to be doing well over there.
 But they didn't give proper attribution, so I had to nuke it.
-I mean I would have been fine, if they added the missing attribution, but they weren't reachable.
+I mean, I would have been fine, if they added the missing attribution, but they weren't reachable.
-And given how it keeps changing to “All Rights Reserved” I think the uploader didn't do anything wrong.
+And given how it keeps changing to “All Rights Reserved” I'd like to believe the uploader tried to select the correct license.

 ## ScribbleHub